alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 {% endhighlight %}
 <br/>

-#### Module-based Comparison: Flux vs PyTorch
+### Module-based Comparison: Flux vs PyTorch
-In addition to the modular API, Flux supports a modular approach to building models as well.
+In addition to the functional API, Flux supports a modular approach to building models as well.
 This section demonstrates how to build an equivalent model to those presented above using custom training loops and modular model design.
 Rather than comparing to Tensorflow again, this time the corresponding code PyTorch is used as the basis of comparison.

 To start off, a PyTorch dataloading function is set up using the built-in dataloader class.